London terror attack: UK wakes up to another day of mourning

 The suspects are then believed to have exited the van and proceeded on foot towards the nearby area of Borough Market, one of the capital's most popular nightlife spots.

-Eyewitnesses spoke of abject panic as three men armed with "foot-long" knives burst into packed restaurants and cafes, attacking those inside indiscriminately.
+Eyewitnesses spoke of abject panic as three men armed with "foot-long" knives burst into packed restaurants and cafes, slashing at those inside indiscriminately.
 Many customers fought off the attackers, using chairs, pint glasses and bottles.
-Others hid behind tables and bathrooms or attempted to flee.
+Others hid behind tables and inside bathrooms or attempted to flee.

-In total, the rampaging attack lasted approximately eight minutes, according to police, who shot dead all three known suspects at the scene.
-At least one of the suspects appeared to wearing a suicide bomb vest, though this was later confirmed by police to be a hoax.
+In total, the marauding attack lasted approximately eight minutes, according to police, who shot dead all three known suspects at the scene.
+At least one of the suspects appeared to be wearing a suicide bomb vest, though this was later confirmed by police to be a hoax.

 The London Ambulance Service, who dispatched upwards of 80 medics to help deal with the incident, said at least 48 people were taken to five hospitals across the capital, with many more treated at the scene.
+French and Australian nationals have been confirmed by their respective governments as among those affected.

-Among those stabbed was a police officer who was responding to the attack on London Bridge.
+A police officer who was responding to the attack on London Bridge was also stabbed.
 The officer received serious but not life-threatening injuries, according to an official police statement.

 Heightened state of terror

-The third terrorist attack to have occurred in the UK this year and the second in London, Saturday's attack will renew the debate around the safety of the capital in light of the country's increased terror threat.
+The third terrorist attack to have occurred in the UK this year and the second in London, Saturday's attack will renew the debate around the safety of the capital in light of the increased terror threat.

 In a press conference Sunday morning, London Mayor Sadiq Khan praised the quick police response and asked Londoners to remain calm and vigilant.
-This is the second time Khan has addressed the public in response to a terror attack since becoming mayor, and he repeated his previous insistence that London remains one the safest global cities in the world.
+This is the second time Khan has addressed the public in response to a terror attack since becoming mayor, and he repeated his previous insistence that London remains one of the safest global cities in the world.

 "We will not be cowered by terrorism and we will not let them win," said Khan, who promised an increased police presence throughout the capital in the coming days.